 Session Title: Celebration of Mentoring at MGH's Keynote Presentation: "Lateral Mentoring™ in a Hierarchical Environment: Mentoring at Every Stage in Your Career"

-Join us to celebrate the vibrant mentoring culture at MGH!
+Join the Center for Faculty Development in celebrating the vibrant mentoring culture at MGH!
 This event will recognize recipients of 2021 departmental, MGH-wide, and Harvard mentoring awards.
 In particular, the winners of the 2021 CFD Excellence in Mentoring Awards will be announced.

 The celebration includes a keynote presentation “Lateral Mentoring™ in a Hierarchical Environment: Mentoring at Every Stage in Your Career” by Deborah Heiser, PhD, Founder and CEO of The Mentor Project, Founder of I.M.AGE.